EchoesOfNight/nixos-fix-single-gpu/README.md

 #echo 1 > /sys/class/vtconsole/vtcon1/bind
 ```
 b.
 To run, find IP address using `ip addr` and start an SSHD daemon `sudo systemctl start sshd` .
 Then connect on another machine on linux or termux (android)/PuTTy (windows), using the command `ssh <username>@<ipAddress> `
 Then use the `sudo bash ~/run.sh` script to start the machine, and after turning off the VM, run `sudo bash ~/end.sh` to enter the host environment again.

+Issues:
+Hooks are not automatic and need to be cleaned up
+Second monitor will not work (display breaks)